0abc/0abc-a23/readme.md

 ### Structures
 * economic structures can be constructed in neutral territory
-* dropsites are just that: dropsites; all economic technologies are moved to the market, which is now available in the village phase
+* dropsites are just that: dropsites; all gather technologies are moved to the forge, which is now available in the village phase
-* town phase requires a market and five houses, city phase a temple and ten houses
-* centres can be part of trade routes
 * walls are stronger but also more expensive and slower to construct; all factions have palisades (village), siege walls (town), and city walls (city)
 * fortresses have a territory root, are purely defensive structures, have somewhat more health, but no longer train any units
-* all factions have cavalry stables (village) and siege workshops (town); most have separate economic docks (village) and military shipyards (town); many have elephant stables (city)
+* all factions have cavalry stables (village) and arsenals (town); most have separate economic docks (village) and military shipyards (town); many have elephant stables (city)

 [(return to table of contents)](https://github.com/0abc/0abc-a23#table-of-contents)

 #### Base
-*(can be both captured and destroyed)*
 * centre *(village; neutral and own territory; conquest critical)*: territory root; increase population limit; food, wood, stone dropsite; train worker-infantry
 * house *(village; own territory; conquest critical)*: increase population limit; train women
 * palace *(city; own territory)*: territory root
-* fortress *(city; own territory)*: territory root; shoots arrows
-* naval base *(city; allied, neutral, own territory)*: quickly construct and repair galleys

 [(return to table of contents)](https://github.com/0abc/0abc-a23#table-of-contents)

 #### Civic
-*(can only be captured)*
 * temple *(town; own territory)*: heal nearby units; heal garrisoned units; train healers; research healing technologies
 * pillar *(town; own territory)*: improve nearby units; not garrisonable
 * theatre *(city; own territory)*: reduce unit training times